 University of Nottingham

-The Fulbright University of Nottingham Award covers the first year of any masters degree or doctoral programme offered by the University of Nottingham in any subject area.
+The Fulbright University of Nottingham Award covers a one-year master's degree or the first year of a doctoral programme offered by the University of Nottingham in any subject area.

-Nottingham is ranked in the world’s top 100 universities and the UK’s top 15 by the QS World University Rankings 2019, and is recognised as both International University of the Year and Sports University of the Year for 2019 in The Times and the Sunday Times Good University Guide.
+Nottingham is a member of the UK’s prestigious Russell Group and the Universitas 21 global network.
+It is ranked in the world’s top 100 universities and the UK’s top 20 in the QS World University Rankings.
+It was also named as the Sports University of the Year for 2021 in The Times and The Sunday Times Good University Guide.

 The living stipend is intended as a contribution towards general maintenance costs towards the first year in the UK.

 In the UK, master's degrees are typically one-year programmes (full time) and PhDs are three-year research programmes (full time), with an optional fourth year for completion of the thesis.